jwillians/opendialup/README.md

 - **Canal no YouTube**: [https://www.youtube.com/jwillians]

+# English

 # OpenDialUP

-Welcome to the OpenDialUP project, a pioneering initiative aimed at reviving the experience of Dial-Up Internet through VoIP technology.
+Welcome to the OpenDialUP project, a initiative aimed at reviving the experience of Dial-Up Internet through VoIP technology.
 This project is led by Jorge Willians, an electronics and computer enthusiast in Brazil.

-# English

 ## Overview